How to Do Payroll Reconciliation for Small Businesses [+ Free Spreadsheet Template]

 Bottom Line

 As a small business owner, it won’t hurt to learn how to reconcile payroll.
 Even if you hire a bookkeeper to do the reconciliation for you, you need to know what to expect, so you know when something is off.
-If expectations and actual payments don’t match exactly, the differences should be cleared in a timely manner.
+If expectations and actual payments don’t match exactly, the differences should be cleared promptly.